 - 25 minutes

-The drive to Marrawah is another short and easy one, but there are a couple of stop offs to enjoy along the way.
+The drive to Marrawah is another short and easy one, but there are a couple of stop offs to enjoy along the way for this portion of the Tarkine Drive.

 Take the gravel Bluff Hill Rd to go see the lighthouse overlooking the rugged coastline.